mbta/otp-deploy/README.md

 with the same values except with program arguments `--build --save var/`.

 ## Docker

 Building and running the docker image locally is usually not necessary, since it's faster to just run it using the build scripts or IntelliJ.

 From the OTP directory:

-1. `docker build --platform linux/x86_64 .`
-1. `docker images` and copy the image ID of the built image
-1. `docker run --platform linux/x86_64 -p 5000:5000 <image id>`
+1. `docker-compose up`

-The OTP web interface will then be running at [`localhost:5000`](http://localhost:5000), and you can update the port in your dotcom `.envrc` to use the docker image end to end locally.
+The OTP web interface will then be running at [`localhost:5000`](http://localhost:5000), and you can update your dotcom `.envrc` to point to this URL to test the docker image end to end locally.

 ## Deploy

 Deploys to prod happen automatically when any changes are merged into `master`.
 You can manually perform a dev deploy of any feature branch using the [deploy workflow](https://github.com/mbta/otp-deploy/actions/workflows/deploy.yml).
 You can